LOADING ...

 Ah, Denny did run for fear of bein' hung

-Til he came to Tim cabin.
+Til he to Tim Haley's cabin.

 He began with a to wipe her,